Paouky/paouky-docs/docs/about-grin/transactions.md

 ### Tor

 As mentioned earlier, the slatepack address is also used to derive a Tor address.
-By default, the sender's wallet will try to communicate with the receiver's wallet through the Tor network.
+By default, the sender's wallet will try to communicate with the receiver's wallet via Tor.

 If the connection succeeds, all the rest is done automatically by the two wallets and no manual action is required.
 The process is exactly as described above, but it all happens under the hood without further intervention.